Carolyn Leonhart

-Carolyn Leonhart (born July 10, 1971) is a jazz singer, daughter of jazz bassist Jay Leonhart and sister of the trumpeter Michael Leonhart.
+Carolyn Leonhart (born July 10, 1971) is a jazz singer, daughter of jazz bassist Jay Leonhart, and sister of the trumpeter Michael Leonhart.
 She has performed as a back-up vocalist for Steely Dan on several tours and recordings.

 Childhood and education

-Carolyn Leonhart was born in New York City on 10 July 1971, daughter of bassist and composer Jay Leonhart and vocalist Donna Leonhart.

-She was exposed to music from a very early age, attending her father's gigs where she saw him accompany famous singers such as Sarah Vaughan, Mel Tormé and Peggy Lee.

-Leonhart sang on television commercials as a young child.

-She attended The High School of Music & Art in New York City, and for four years sang in the school's Gospel Choir.

-While at school, she performed in the TV show "It's Showtime At The Apollo".

-At home she would spend hours singing while her father and brother played jazz standards.

-She won the Lena Horne High School Jazz Vocalist competition while in her senior year.
+Leonhart was born in New York City on 10 July 1971, daughter of bassist and composer Jay Leonhart and vocalist Donna Leonhart.
+She was exposed to music from a very early age, attending her father's gigs where she saw him accompany famous singers such as Sarah Vaughan, Mel Tormé, and Peggy Lee.
+She sang on television commercials as a young child.
+She attended The High School of Music & Art in New York City and for four years sang in the school's gospel choir.
+While at school, she performed in the TV show It's Showtime at the Apollo.
+At home she sang while her father and brother played jazz standards.
+She won the Lena Horne High School Jazz Vocalist competition in her senior year.

 Leonhart attended the University of Rochester, obtaining a degree in Comparative Religion.

-While at university she remained deeply involved in music, singing with bands at the Eastman School of Music in Rochester.

-She recorded two solos with the Toshiba EMI label, and in her senior year was named Best College Jazz Vocalist by Downbeat Magazine.
+While at the university she remained involved in music, singing with bands at the Eastman School of Music in Rochester.
+She recorded two solos with the Toshiba EMI label, and in her senior year was named Best College Jazz Vocalist by DownBeat magazine.